microdotblog/help.micro.blog/_posts/2017-05-02-whats-next.markdown

 * Prompting to automatically renew Facebook authentication, which expires after 60 days.
 * Multiple account support without signing out on iOS.
 * Improve accessibility of iOS app and web site.
-* Add more user options such as block and mute.

 We've recently finished these changes:

+* Added user muting under Account → Edit Muted Users, and mute and block commands in the macOS app.
+* Added reading view for articles saved via Indiepaper.
+* Fixed typing and pasting issues in the new post field on Android.
 * Increased MP3 file upload for podcasts to 35 MB.
 * Added podcast settings for email address and using your "about me" text as the podcast description.
 * Added support for cross-posting to Facebook pages after Facebook turned off previous posting API.